codegen-sh/codegen-cli/README.md

 ~$: codegen init
 ```

 This creates the necessary folder structure and downloads documentation and examples.
+An error will be thrown if you are not in a git repository.

 3. Create a codemod: